White Horde: History

 In 1299, the White Horde Khan, Bayan, was deposed by his cousin, Kobelek, who took assistance from Kaidu and Duwa.
 By 1304, Bayan had reoccupied most of his ancestors' lands.
 His horde began to herd around Syr-Darya, replacing the Shaybanids.
 Bayan's troops included the Russian and Magyar soldiers.

-Their khan, Chimtai, sent his brothers to take the Golden Horde throne during the Blue Horde's period of anarchy, (1359-1380).
+Their khan, Chimtay, sent his brothers to take the Golden Horde throne during the Blue Horde's period of anarchy, (1359-1380).
 But they were all murdered before reaching any success.
 Members from White Horde (sometimes it is confused with the Blue Horde), Khizr, and his son or relative, Arab Shaykh, briefly took the throne of the Golden Horde, using their army.

 In 1375, Urus Khan, the eighth khan of the White Horde, became a contested khan of both the Blue Horde and the White Horde.
 He extruded the members from the House of Khizr.
 Urus died in 1377, and when his nephew Toqtamish wrested control of the White Horde from Urus's son Timur-Malik in 1378, he regained control of the Blue Horde as well.
 Thus, Toqtamish consolidated the two hordes, becoming the Khan of the Golden Horde.

 After the defeat of Toqtamish in 1395–1396, Kuruichik was appointed head of the White Horde by Tamerlane.
 Since then, families of Jochi's sons, Tuqa-Timur, Shiban and Orda, began to merge with each other, establishing the Uzbeg and Kazakh hordes.
 Among them, Kuruichik's descendant, Borog, briefly asserted the throne of the Golden Horde in 1421.

 After Baraq's murder, the Horde divided into two parts with two khans: Mohammed and Mustafa.
 Mustafa reconquered the Horde; however, in Siberia, another threat emerged – Abu'l-Khayr Khan.
 In 1446, the latter gained the victory over Mustafa, ending the existence of Orda's ulus (the left wing of the Golden Horde).